 Melvin Hubbard El

-Melvin Hubbard El currently works as the Chief of Staff for the Honorable Ed Gainey State Representative for the 24th Legislative District.
+Melvin Hubbard El currently works as the Community Advisor to the Honorable Ed Gainey Mayor City of Pittsburgh.
 Mr. El works, collaborates, and volunteers with numerous educational, social and civic organizations.
 He is a graduate of Wilkinsburg Police Citizen Academy, the Executive Director of the Coalition for Fathering Families and a member of the Greater Pittsburgh Mad Dads.
 He earned a B. S. degree in Secondary Education Social Studies from Clarion University and has certifications in Restorative Justice, Mediation, Conflict Resolution 24/7 Dads, Doctor Dad and Manhood/Fatherhood Development as a Trainer/Facilitator.
 He’s been on the Divine Intervention Ministries Board since 2014 and has served on the Brothers and Sisters Emerging (BASE) Board since 2018.

 BOARD OF DIRECTORS